aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

             Documents will appear at ```aws-cdi-sdk\build\documentation\api```.

 1. Use a web browser to open aws-cdi-sdk\build\documentation\\**api|all**\html\index.html, choosing **api** or **all** depending on the build option you chose.

 ---

+# Creating additional instances

+Refer to the Linux Guide [Creating additional instances](./INSTALL_GUIDE_LINUX.md#creating-additional-instances) for steps and information.
+NOTE: The **hostname** does not have to be changed as described in the Linux Guide.

+---